AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Visual or similarity search {#configvisualsearch}

-Visual search uses smart tagging and requires AEM 6.5.2.0 or later.
+Visual search uses smart tagging and requires Experience Manager 6.5.2.0 or later.
 After configuring smart tagging functionality, follow these steps.

-1. In AEM CRXDE, in `/oak:index/lucene` node, add the following properties and values and save the changes.
+1. In Experience Manager CRXDE, in `/oak:index/lucene` node, add the following properties and values and save the changes.

     * `costPerEntry` property of type `Double` with the value `10`.